-EPM Stands for Enterprise performance management and it is set of analytic process and tool that allow Business to identify, track measure and achieve goals.
+EPM Stands for Enterprise performance management and it is a set of analytic processes and tools that allow businesses to identify, track measure, and achieve goals.
 The oracle tools focus on the most common EPM Domains like Planning & Forecasting, Financial Management, Strategy Formulation, Supply Chain Effectiveness

 Question 2: What is HFM (Hyperion Financial Management)?

 Oracle Hyperion Financial Management is a financial consolidation and reporting application built with advanced Web technology.
 It provides financial managers the ability to rapidly consolidate and report financial results, meet global regulatory requirements, reduce the cost of compliance and deliver confidence in the numbers.